On Pancyclicity in a Mixed Model for Domination Reconfiguration: Trees

 The remaining cycles will all be modifications of these two sequences.

-For any positive integer $j \leq n-1$, observe that $(G_j^v, G_j^{u,v}, G_{j+1}^{u,v}, G_{j+1}^v)$ forms a path in $\ve(H)$, and so does $(G_j^{u,v}, G_j^u, G_{j+1}^u, G_{j+1}^{u,v})$.
-From $\Z_e$, note that replacing the pair $(G_j^v, G_{j+1}^v)$ for some odd $j$ satisfying $3 \leq j \leq n-2$ with the sequence $(G_j^v, G_j^{u,v}, G_{j+1}^{u,v}, G_{j+1}^v)$ increases the length of the cycle by two, and further replacing $(G_j^{u,v}, G_{j+1}^{u,v})$ by $(G_j^{u,v}, G_j^u, G_{j+1}^u, G_{j+1}^{u,v})$ increases the length by another two.
+For any positive integer $j \leq n-1$, observe that forms a path in $\ve(H)$, and so does .
+From $\Z_e$, note that replacing the pair for some odd $j$ satisfying $3 \leq j \leq n-2$ with the sequence increases the length of the cycle by two, and further replacing by increases the length by another two.

 Performing these replacements one after another for each allowable value of $j$ generates cycles of all even lengths from $n+5$ up to $3n-1$.
 Similar replacements can be done for $\Z_o$, generating all odd cycle lengths from $n+6$ up to $3n$.
-Let $\Z_e^*$ and $\Z_o^*$ be these largest even and odd cycles, respectively.
+Let $\Z_e^*$ and $\Z_o^*$ be these largest even and odd cycles, of orders $3n-1$ and $3n$, respectively.